robur-coop/miou/README.md

 details.
 It introduces the reader to effects, implements a small scheduler and a small echo server as an example.
 You an also read a simple tutorial from our documentation explaining how to implement this echo server with [here][echo].
-Miou is heavily inspired by [picos][picos] and we would like to thanks authors of this project.

 ### Rules